sunilkunchoor/Coursera_Applied_Data_Science_Capstone/README.md

 # Coursera_Capstone
-A capstone project for a Courser course "Applied Data Science Capstone".
+A capstone project for a Coursera course "Applied Data Science Capstone".